 Our goal is to develop efficient algorithms and software for computing the complex solutions and/or the real ones or in a finite field.
 We have developed several fundamental algorithms, in particular for computing Gröbner bases and for solving over the reals (real root finding, quantifier elimination, connectivity queries).

 Complexity issues are also investigated and recently the group has obtained results for structured polynomial systems (systems with symmetries, overdetermined or bilinear systems, ...) enabling to identify some classes of problems which can be solved in polynomial time.

 The practical efficiency of our algorithms relies on highly efficient linear algebra libraries.
-Hence, the group is involved in the development of parallel high performance linear algebra packages.
-Algorithms and software developed by PolSys are validated by solving challenging applications arising in scientific computing.
-Beyond the wide range of studied applications, the group focuses on:
+Hence, the group is involved in the development of parallel high performance linear algebra and Gröbner basis packages.
+Algorithms and software developed by the groups are validated by solving challenging applications modeled with non-linear constraints.

 In the old times, we contributed to the study of Stewart platforms through Gröbner bases computations for polynomial system solving.

 Nowadays, we do much more complicated things.
 For instance we are quite proud to be able to analyze automatically the kinematic singularities of some industrial robots.
 We do that by solving polynomial systems where solving means here counting the number of connected components of the solution set over the reals to some given polynomial system.